-The variety of California, as everyone familiar with it knows, is literally inexhaustible.
-But it is only one part of the State's charm.
+But this is only one part of the State's charm.
 The wholesome, all-year 'round outdoor climate; the opportunities for enjoying all kinds of sport; the rare beauty of its mountains, deserts and seashore; the flaming sunsets; the wealth of flowers at all times; the colorful charm and sophistication of its cities, the friendliness and cheerfulness of its citizens all help to make California a delightful place.
-And for the tourist there is the added advantage of the reasonableness of travel costs.
+And for the tourist there is the added advantage of reasonable travel costs.